cdinger/rasql/README.md

 RASQL is a [Leiningen 2](http://leiningen.org/) project.
 Clone this repo and `lein test` to run the test suite.

+RASQL also support `deps.edn`, you can run `clj -A:test`  to run the test suite.

 ## License

 Copyright © 2014 Chris Dinger